It’s been a while since I’ve done a “random thoughts” post.

 I’m debating whether to go and buy a full turkey for a proper Thanksgiving celebration.
 I do it most years, but it always ends up being a lot of work.

-Then again, if I don’t do it, I’ll probably mope around wishing I’d just gone all in.
+Then again, if I don’t do it, I’ll probably mope around all day wishing I’d just gone all in.

 So in the meantime, while I decide, here’s a podcast I recorded about it…